akzholais/solution-homework-4/README.md

 Singleton Pattern:

-Objective:
+Objective

 Ensure that only one instance of a configuration manager exists throughout the application, providing a centralized, globally accessible resource.

-Implementation Details:
+Implementation Details

 The ConfigurationManager class follows the Singleton pattern.
 Stores configuration values in a hardcoded key-value pair format.
 Uses lazy initialization to create an instance only when needed.
 Provides methods to retrieve values and print all configurations.

-Files:
+Files

 ConfigurationManager.java – Implements the Singleton pattern.
 ConfigManagerDemo.java – Demonstrates retrieving and printing configurations.

 Output:

 maxPlayers: 100

 defaultLanguage: en

 gameDifficulty: medium

 All Configurations:

 maxPlayers → 100

 defaultLanguage → en

 gameDifficulty → medium

 Adapter Pattern:

-Objective:
+Objective

 Enable integration of a legacy chat system with our application by adapting its interface to the expected format.

-Implementation Details:
+Implementation Details

 The ChatServiceAdapter wraps around LegacyChatService and translates calls.
 Ensures the legacy system's sendLegacyMessage() can be accessed via the ChatService interface.

-Files:
+Files

 ChatService.java – Defines the target interface.
 LegacyChatService.java – Simulates the old chat service.
 ChatServiceAdapter.java – Implements the adapter to translate messages.
 ChatAdapterDemo.java – Demonstrates sending a message via the adapter.

 Output:

 Legacy Chat: Hello world!